aliaamohamedali/ROS-project/fake_laser_pkg/README.md

 # Guide
-The node launches the camera driver "Freenect" automatically Use Roboviz to view the camera and make sure that the following is selected to view the sensor_msgs/LaserScan:
+This node package launches the camera driver "Freenect" automatically Use Roboviz to view the camera and make sure that the following is selected to view the sensor_msgs/LaserScan:

+* $ roslaunch fake_laser_pkg laser_start.launch
+* $ rosrun rviz rviz

 ![Image from Mastering ROS for Robotics Programming]()